 We have adopted a Code of Business Conduct and Ethics that applies to all of our officers, directors and employees.
 The Code of Business Conduct and Ethics is available on the Company's website at www.bionanogenomics.com.
-The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2020.
-If we make any substantive amendments to the Code of Business Conduct and Ethics or grant any waiver from a provision of the code to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.
+The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2021.
+If we make any substantive amendments to the Code of Business Conduct and Ethics or grant any waiver from a provision of the Code of Business Conduct and Ethics to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.